cougdoble/go-review-me/README.md

 Simple slackbot that will choose from a list of default reviewers to review a PR

+_**note:** initial commit just contains an example for setting up go gin with azure functions... will contain more useful bits shortly_

 Thoughts about how this should work...
 - Should be able to communicate with git server (in our case bitbucket, but could add other integrations later)
 - Bitbucket hook that makes a request to the az func endpoint when there is a new PR